 Studies.
-This course introduces students to biblical, theological, and pastoral aspects of ministry preparation in the Reformed tradition.
+This course introduces students to biblical, theological, creedal, and pastoral aspects of ministry preparation in the Reformed tradition.

-Systematic Theology: Scripture, Theology Proper, Anthropology.
+Systematic Theology: Scripture, Theology

+Proper, Anthropology.
 This course explores biblical doctrine from a systematic perspective.
 Topics include Scripture, theology proper, and anthropology.

-Systematic Theology: Christology, Soteriology, Eschatology.
+Systematic Theology: Christology, Soteriology,

+Eschatology.
 This course explores biblical doctrine from a systematic perspective.
 Topics include Christology, Soteriology, and Eschatology.

-Systematic Theology: Ecclesiology and Sacraments.
+Systematic Theology: Ecclesiology and

+Sacraments.
 This course explores biblical doctrine from a systematic perspective.
 Topics include Ecclesiology and Sacraments.

 Covenant Theology.
 An examination of covenant theology from exegetical and historical perspectives.
-Consideration is given to such issues as the relation of the Old and New Testaments, the significance of the covenants for sacramental theology, and the hermeneutics of Dispensationalism and Theonomy.
-Emphasis is placed on the role of the biblical doctrine of the covenants in preaching and pastoral ministry.
+Consideration is given to such issues as the relation of the Old and New Testaments, the significance of the covenants for sacramental theology, hermeneutics, and the role of the covenants in preaching and pastoral ministry.